woodsidenetworks/worldskillsireland/README.md

 # 🏁 NimbleGrid Solutions — VPN, Routing and Segmentation Challenge

-# 🚨 Important — Challenge Infrastructure Rules
+# 🚨 IMPORTANT — CHALLENGE INFRASTRUCTURE RULES

 The infrastructure for this challenge is hosted by **Woodside Networks**.

-<span style="color:red; font-weight:bold">PROHIBITED</span> actions include **any** activity that would be harmful to the infrastructure or impact other competitors.
+**❌ PROHIBITED:** Any actions that would be harmful to the infrastructure or impact other competitors.

 This includes, but is not limited to:
-- ⛏️ Cryptocurrency mining (e.g. Bitcoin mining)
+- ⛏️ **Cryptocurrency mining** (e.g. Bitcoin mining)
-- 🔍 Port scanning or attacking infrastructure components **outside your assigned environment**
+- 🔍 **Port scanning** or attacking infrastructure components **outside your assigned environment**
-- 🛑 Attempting to exploit or tamper with systems such as the WAN gateway, shared network resources, or the underlying hosting platform
+- 🛑 **Exploiting or tampering** with systems such as the WAN gateway, shared network resources, or the hosting platform
-- 🎯 Attacking, scanning, or interfering with other competitors’ systems or challenge environments
+- 🎯 **Attacking, scanning, or interfering** with other competitors’ systems or challenge environments

-Any such activity will result in <span style="color:red; font-weight:bold">IMMEDIATE DISQUALIFICATION</span> and may lead to <span style="color:red; font-weight:bold">REMOVAL FROM THE COMPETITION</span>.
+**⚠️ Any such activity will result in _IMMEDIATE DISQUALIFICATION_ and may lead to _REMOVAL FROM THE COMPETITION_.**

 ---